JerryGCDing/JerryGCDing.github.io/_posts/2024-10-13-cost-vol-meets-trx.md

-two images of a 3D point should have the same y-coordinate meaning no vertical shift*), the epipolar geometry tells us that the depth (*Z*) of a certain 3D point, visible on both images, can be calculated as $$Z = B * f / disparity$$ as shown in the figure below, where $$B$$ refers to the baseline (*distance between two cameras*), $$f$$ is the camera focal length as part of the camera intrinsic and disparity is the shift in the x-coordinate of the corresponding points' coordinates on the two images.
+two images of a 3D point should have the same y-coordinate meaning no vertical shift*), the epipolar geometry tells us that the depth (*Z*) of a certain 3D point, visible on both images, can be calculated as $$Z = B * f / disparity$$ as shown in the figure below, where $$B$$ refers to the baseline (*distance between two cameras*), $$f$$ is the camera focal length as part of the camera intrinsic and $$disparity$$ is the shift in the x-coordinate of the corresponding points' coordinates on the two images.

 <div class="row mt-3">